 The Silver Lake Reservoirs Conservancy (SLRC) was originally formed as a California non-profit corporation in 1988 under the name Committee to Save Silver Lake's Reservoirs (CSSLR).
-It was created by concerned Silver Lake community members in response to LADWP's proposal to comply with federal water quality regulations by building a large, industrial-style filtration plant on the property (in the area of the current Meadow Park).
-It soon joined forces with a group of similarly situated citizens' groups in other Los Angeles reservoir communities, forming the Coalition to Preserve Open Reservoirs (CPOR).
+It was created by concerned Silver Lake community members in response to LADWP's proposal to build a large, industrial-style filtration plant where the current Meadow Park is.

 CSSLR joined the Coalition to Preserve Open Reservoirs (CPOR) and worked alongside other reservoir communities in a mandated citywide mediation with the DWP to ensure community input on future DWP reservoir projects.
 CSSLR worked with the DWP to help create the comprehensive Master Plan document that was released in 2000.

 CSSLR worked with the DWP plus Council Districts 4 and 13 to support multiple path construction projects around the reservoir complex perimeter.
 We also helped the DWP reach its decision to move Silver Lake’s drinking water storage function to what became the new Headworks facility adjacent to Griffith Park.